 What We Know

-A good work chair needs to be flexible in order to address the macro variables of human size and micro variables of back/spine scale.
+And, a good work chair needs to be flexible in order to address the macro variables of human size and micro variables of back/spine scale.

 Nor do most work chairs equitably support the entire spine, from the thoracic region to the sacrum, and the unique requirements of each of those spinal areas.
 While they may provide support to the lower back, the upper back is often overlooked.